 - They ask a lot of personal questions early on.
 This is a huge red flag, especially if those personal questions involve your employment and financial situations.

 - They don’t want to meet you face-to-face.
 This one is fairly self-explanatory: it’s much easier to pretend to be someone else when you can’t see one another.
-The pandemic may have made it difficult to meet up with people in person, but you can still video call the person you’re talking to as a means of verifying their identity.
+If you’re unable to meet someone in person for any reason, you should still video call the person you’re talking to as a means of verifying their identity.

 - They want to get in touch via other means, such as texting or emailing.
 While communicating on dating apps can be a pain, it’s also much safer than texting or emailing someone you don’t know.
 If you do exchange phone numbers or email addresses with someone you meet online, don’t open any links or files that they send you without sandboxing them first.
 A romantic E-card could turn out to be a vessel for malware that allows your “date” to log your keystrokes and steal your login credentials, or infect other machines connected to the same network.

 - Their email address doesn’t match their name.
 The same goes for their WhatsApp profile—if the person is using multiple names, they could be impersonating someone else in order to gain your trust.